WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

   - If some cells have very low total counts, they may be low-quality cells and should be filtered out.
 - `pct_counts_mt`: shows the percentage of MT gene.
   - A high mitochondrial percentage may indicate cells under stress or dying cells.
-- `log1p_n_genes_by_counts`: shows number of detected genes per cell after log1p-transformed,  used to assess gene expression.
+- `log1p_n_genes_by_counts`: shows the number of detected genes per cell after log1p-transformed,  used to assess gene expression.
-  - A low genes count -> might be low-quality celss or low-expression cell types.
+  - A low genes count -> might be low-quality cells or low-expression cell types.

 ### 7. Marker Gene and Annotation